grafana/grafana/docs/sources/getting-started/timeseries-dimensions.md

 In this case the labels that represent the dimensions will have two keys based on the two string typed columns `Location` and `Sensor`.
 This data results four series: `Temp {Location=LGA,Sensor=A}`, `Temp {Location=LGA,Sensor=B}`, `Temp {Location=BOS,Sensor=A}`, and `Temp {Location=BOS,Sensor=B}`.

-> **Note:** More than one dimension for SQL data sources is currently only supported in the Analytics services with the Azure monitor service as of version 7.1.
-Support for SQL data sources such as MySQL, Postgres, and MSSQL is planned to be added for 7.2.
+> **Note:** More than one dimension is currently only supported in the Logs queries within the Azure Monitor service as of version 7.1.

 > **Note:** Multiple dimensions are not supported in a way that maps to multiple alerts in Grafana, but rather they are treated as multiple conditions to a single alert.
 See the documentation on [creating alerts with multiple series]({{< relref "../alerting/create-alerts.md#multiple-series" >}}).